-Choosing a live balled & burlapped Christmas tree, from Gasper Home & Garden Showplace is a great way to celebrate the Christmas Season AND add landscaping to your property, but it does take a little bit more effort and planning than a fresh cut or artificial tree.
+Selecting a live balled and burlapped Christmas tree from Gasper Home & Garden Center is an excellent way to celebrate the holiday season while also enhancing your landscaping after the festivities are over.
+However, it requires a bit more effort and planning compared to choosing a freshly cut or artificial tree.

 Care of the Tree in Your Home